balloon61/Hierarchical-Task-Planning-based-on-Scene-Understanding-for-the-Automation-Home-Service-Robot/README.md

 The package is only tested in the ROS Noetic 20.04, Gazebo 11, opencv 4.2.0.
-The following instructions assume that we are already have the appropriate version of all software mentioned above (ROS, Gazebo, ...), and also install Rviz, move base, and Octomap.
+The following instructions assume that you are already have the appropriate version of all software mentioned above (ROS, Gazebo, ...), and also install Rviz, move base, and Octomap.

 ```
 # Clone the repository